Writing-for-me/test/otherthing.md

 contradiction then the contradiction is non-antagonistic.
 Thus when Mao speaks of correctly handling contradictions among the people, he is outlining the means to handle non-antagonistic contradictions in a manner that prevents them from becoming antagonistic.
-In fact, in 1957 Mao goes as far as to say that ‘in the concrete conditions of China, this antagonistic contradiction between the two classes [the proletariat and the bourgeoisie], if properly handled, can be transformed into a non-antagonistic one and be resolved by peaceful methods

-Much of which Mao puts forward therein is related to Lenin's work 'The Question of Dialectics'.
-In 'On Contradiction' Mao quotes Lenin who says, 'Antagonism and contradiction are not at all one and the same.
-Under socialism, the first will disappear, the second will remain.'
-As is evident,
+Through these means the process of socialism could develop, and a working through of existing contradictions could progress toward communism, that is, the elimination of the conditions of possibility of inequality and the destruction of the value form.

+In 'On Contradiction' Mao offers an explanation of how contradictions between different social classes exist can develop into antagonistic
+contradictions: 'In human history, antagonism between classes exists as a particular manifestation of the struggle of opposites.
+Consider the contradiction between the exploiting and the exploited classes.
+Such contradictory classes coexist for a long time in the same society, be it slave society, feudal society or capitalist society, and they struggle with each other; but it is not until the contradiction between the two classes develops to a certain stage that it assumes the form of open antagonism and develops into revolution.'
+In the context of revolutionary politics, the resolution of the antagonistic contradiction between proletariat (understood as a political class) and bourgeoisie is resolved either through the destruction of the revolutionary political organization of the proletariat (and thus a continuation of the dictatorship of the bourgeoisie) or the creation of the dictatorship of the proletariat.
+The later entails replacing the organs of bourgeois state power with those of a different kind and the sustaining of proletarian subjective force.

+The dictatorship of the proletariat thus serves to prevent the restoration of bourgeois order (by internal or external enemies) as well as to spur the initiative of the masses to put politics (and not economics) in command so that existing contradictions can be resolved through political interventions as opposed to solely through state mechanisms.
+Mao is clear that among the people this involves discussion and principled ideological struggle against backwards political ideas, but not use of the repressive apparatus.
+In 1957, even members of the national bourgeoisie are included in Mao's use of the term 'the people', which, against class-reductionism, speaks to the need to analyse contradictions in the concrete context in which they appear.
+As Mao puts it, 'in the concrete conditions of China, this antagonistic contradiction between the two classes [the working class and the national bourgeoisie], if properly handled, can be transformed into a non-antagonistic one and be resolved by peaceful methods.
+However, the contradiction between the working class and the national bourgeoisie will change into a contradiction between ourselves and the enemy if we do not handle it properly and do not follow the policy of uniting with, criticizing and educating the national bourgeoisie, or if the national bourgeoisie does not accept this policy of ours.'

+metaphor for the
+nature of antagonistic contradictions: 'Before it explodes, a bomb is a single entity in which opposites coexist in given conditions.
+The explosion takes place only when a new condition, ignition, is present.
+An analogous situation arises in all those natural phenomena which finally assume the form of open conflict to resolve old contradictions and produce new things.'

-' In human history, antagonism between classes exists as a particular manifestation of the struggle of opposites.
+'In human history, antagonism between classes exists as a particular manifestation of the struggle of opposites.
 Consider the contradiction between the exploiting and the exploited classes.
 Such contradictory classes coexist for a long time in the same society, be it slave society, feudal society or capitalist society, and they struggle with each other; but it is not until the contradiction between the two classes develops to a certain stage that it assumes the form of open antagonism and develops into revolution.
 The same holds for the transformation of peace into war in class society.

 Before it explodes, a bomb is a single entity in which opposites coexist in given conditions.
 The explosion takes place only when a new condition, ignition, is present.
 An analogous situation arises in all those natural phenomena which finally assume the form of open conflict to resolve old contradictions and produce new things. '